National Assembly (Mauritius): Composition

 The Assembly is made of up of 70 members, of whom 62 are directly elected in 21 constituencies.
 The island of Mauritius is divided into 20 constituencies returning three members each and that of Rodrigues is a single constituency returning two members.
 After a general election, the Electoral Supervisory Commission may nominate up to a maximum of 8 additional members in accordance with section 5 of the First Schedule of the Constitution with a view to correct any imbalance in community representation in Parliament.
 This system of nominating members is commonly called the best loser system.

 The political party or party alliance which wins the majority of seats in the Assembly forms the government and its leader usually becomes the Prime Minister.
 It is the Prime Minister who selects the members of the composition of the Cabinet from elected members of the Assembly, except for the Attorney General, who may not be an elected member of the Assembly.

-List of political parties represented in the Assembly
+Represented political parties

-A new assembly was elected on December 10, 2014 and a new coalition government was appointed with Sir Anerood Jugnauth as prime minister.
+A new assembly was elected on November 10, 2024 and a new coalition government was appointed with Navin Ramgoolam as prime minister.
 The following political parties are represented in the assembly (based on the number of MPs):